-One of the first things you’ll notice in Chiang Mai, Thailand is the thousands of red open-sided pick up trucks driving around city streets.
-These small burgundy-red pick up trucks are called ‘songtaews’ by the Thais and are the vehicle of choice locals use to get around Chiang Mai.
+One of the first things you will notice in Chiang Mai, Thailand is the thousands of red open-sided pick up trucks driving around city streets.
+These small burgundy-red pick up trucks are called ‘songtaews’ by the Thais and are the vehicle of choice locals use to get around.

-Agree To the Fare Before You Go – Most trips within Chiang Mai city limits should be between 15 and 30 baht (48 to 95 cents) but, if you’re a foreigner, some of the drivers will try to get more money out of you.
-Try to insist on no more than 30 baht and if he’s going much higher, just wave him on and try the next songtaew.
+Agree To the Fare Before You Go – Most trips within Chiang Mai city limits should be around 30 baht but, if you are not Thai, some of the drivers will try to get more money out of you.
+Try to insist on no more than 50 baht, depending on the distance and, if he wants more, just wave him on and try the next one.

 At this point, most of the driver’s will just agree to 30 baht and tell you to get in.
 Hop in and off you go.

 You Can Charter Songtaews – Songtaews in Chiang Mai will allow you to charter them if you want to go somewhere special.
-I’ve chartered a songtaew to go up to Doi Suthep (the famous Thai temple half way up a mountain just outside Chiang Mai) and also one to go to the umbrella factory.
+I have chartered a songtaew to go up to Doi Suthep (the famous Thai temple half way up a mountain just outside Chiang Mai), and also one to go to the umbrella factory.

 When you do this, they don’t stop for any other passengers, just take you where you want to go.
-Expect to pay a few hundred baht for this service though, although they’re usually cheaper than taxis.
-Just stop one on the street that doesn’t have any passengers in it and ask if they’ll go there.
+Expect to pay a few hundred baht for this service though, although they are usually cheaper than taxis.
+Just stop one on the street that doesn’t have any passengers in it, and ask if they will go there.

 Songtaews are a fabulous way of getting around Chiang Mai.
-They’re cheap, they’re fast and the drivers know their way around the city well.
+They are cheap, they are fast and the drivers know their way around the city well.

 It’s also fun watching Chiang Mai go by as you whizz through the streets.
-They’re even surprisingly cool on a hot day as you get a nice breeze from all the open truck sides.
+They are even surprisingly cool on a hot day as you get a nice breeze from all the open truck sides.